Blog How To Get a Mugshot Off Google and Clear Your Name from Search Results

 Once a law enforcement agency posts a person’s name and mugshot online, along with other arrest information, mugshot websites pick up that information and add it to their databases.

-That means that anyone with an internet connection can find your sensitive information.
+That means anyone with an internet connection can find your sensitive information.
 A simple online search will bring up your mugshot image and arrest records.
 Having a mugshot online can cause irreparable damage to your online and offline reputation.

-While you can always make an image removal request, websites don’t often comply.
+While you can always make an image removal request, websites often don’t comply.
 This is a big problem, as the presence of mugshots online can significantly impact your reputation, employment opportunities, and personal relationships.

 In this article, we’ll discuss the mugshot removal process and explain how to remove your booking photo from mugshot websites and Google search results.